School of Medicine Department of Clinical Research and Public Health

-For more than 25 years, our Clinical Research Office has had the privilege and opportunity to participate in multiple prestigious international clinical trials that have refined our knowledge of how best to prevent and treat heart disease.
+For more than 25 years, our Department of Clinical Research and Public Health has had the privilege and opportunity to participate in multiple prestigious international clinical trials that have refined our knowledge of how best to prevent and treat heart disease.

 Our involvement in these trials allows us to offer our patients drugs, devices or treatments that might not otherwise be available.
 As we strive to contribute answers to the questions that remain, we offer a variety of research opportunities to our patients, whether healthy volunteers or cardiac patients.
 We conduct clinical research trials with the highest standard of care and with respect and appreciation for our patients, who make research possible.